Our Reviewing Standards

 Next up is what many impressive systems reproduce.
 Seen here is a very nice, wide front stage with a good amount of "hall sound" coming into the room.
 Though this diagram may not be perfect, it should still give you an idea as to the way the music's "hall presence" is brought into the room well in front of the loudspeakers with good width too.
 Still, there is some narrowing in the front part of the stage and the soundscaping in front of the speakers is also a bit limited.

 The last two categories are "fit and finish" and noise.
-Does the unit seem well built?
+Does the unit seem well-built?
 Do all the screws match?
 Is the loudspeaker's finish that of a fine piece of furniture?
 As for noise, do the power transformers hum?
 If it is a tube unit, are the tubes very microphonic?
-And of course how is the value for the money?
-These last categories are a must as to give a visual and final quality judgment.
+And of course, how is the value for the money?
+These last categories are a must to give a visual and final quality judgment.